phelpsbp/phelpsbp/READme.md

 #### About Me:
 I'm really passionate about turning challenges into opportunities, especially when it comes to showing that tech can be fun and engaging for everyone.
 Drawing on my background as a fine artist, I found my niche in crafting visual stories from complex data.
 This blend allows me to transform complex data sets into engaging, easy-to-understand visual narratives, making data not just accessible but genuinely captivating.

-Currently, I'm honing my skills in Python libraries like Pandas, Seaborn, and Matplotlib.
+Currently, I'm completing additional certifications in Machine Learning and AWS Architect Solutions while honing my skills in Python libraries like Pandas, Seaborn, and Matplotlib

 **Quick Links:**
 * [Data Analytics Website](https://phelpsbp.github.io)